HussainAther/philosophy/causality/contextualemergence.md

 partitions of the system while moving to a higher context means the statistics of lower-level states extend to higher-level individual states we can observe.

+Philosopher Aristotle argued emergent structures arise when their constituents interact in an interdependent manner, but others may argue that emergence may occur even if the parts act independently of one another or even be autonomous.
+In either case, to echo the theory of Gestalt, the whole is greater than the sum of its parts.

 ## Point mechanics to statistical mechanics to thermodynamics

 We can even demonstrate the relationship between different fields of science through contextual